Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Plan of creatives to test – ideally to test 3 angles (or pain points – a specific problem that prospective customers are experiencing), each with at least one ad copy and multiple visuals.

-However to start my testing, I’d use 3 different ads in my ad set, and use those SAME ads in each ad set.
+However, to start my testing, I’d use three ads in my ad set and those same ads in each ad set.

-I’m looking at achieving my pixel goal: add to cart, form registration within around 2K-3K impressions.
+I aim to achieve my pixel goal: add to cart and form registration within around 2K-3K impressions.

 - Is it the ad that’s bad?
-If you run 3 distinct ads or duplicate the same ad 3 times in an ad set, you can potentially tell if its the ad or the audience: if 1 or 2 ads work well and the third doesn’t – then it is likely the ad
+If you run three distinct ads or duplicate the same ad three times in an ad set, you can potentially tell if it’s the ad or the audience: if 1 or 2 ads work well and the third doesn’t – then it is likely the ad.

 - If ALL ads equally performed badly in an ad set, it could be:

-- or it could be that while the audience is good, Facebook delivers you poor traffic.
-In this case, you may give the ads another go – often by duplicating the ads and testing them again which drops them in a different audience allocation with a clear past history
+- Or it could be that while the audience is good, Facebook delivers poor traffic.
+In this case, you may give the ads another go – often by duplicating and testing them again, which drops them into a different audience allocation with a clear history.

 If the ad testing has successfully created new winning ads but you don’t need them in your main prospecting campaigns yet, copy them into a social proofing campaign (via Post ID sharing) – specifically created as a keep-warm Page Post Engagement (PPE) campaign, with a single broad audience.